 \subsection{Overview}

-The SuperMAG collaboration~\cite{Gjerloev:2009wsd,Gjerloev:2012sdg} maintains and makes available for research purposes a large archival dataset of three-axis geomagnetic field measurements sourced from around $\mathcal{O}(500)$ individual measurement stations \footnote{ These stations are maintained either by SuperMAG member organizations or national scientific bodies; see, e.g., \citeR[s]{Love:2013fbq,Lichtenberger:2013adg,Tanskanen:2009wdg,Yumoto:2001sfb,Engebretson:1995gna,Chi:2013sdn,Mann:2008wrb} and references therein. } which are geographically dispersed across the surface of the Earth; see \figref{SuperMAGstations}.
+The SuperMAG Collaboration~\cite{Gjerloev:2009wsd,Gjerloev:2012sdg} maintains and makes available for research purposes a large archival dataset of three-axis geomagnetic field measurements sourced from around $\mathcal{O}(500)$ individual measurement stations \footnote{ These stations are maintained either by SuperMAG member organizations or national scientific bodies; see, e.g., \citeR[s]{Love:2013fbq,Lichtenberger:2013adg,Tanskanen:2009wdg,Yumoto:2001sfb,Engebretson:1995gna,Chi:2013sdn,Mann:2008wrb} and references therein. } which are geographically dispersed across the surface of the Earth; see \figref{SuperMAGstations}.
 These data are presented in a common format, in a well-defined co-ordinate system~\cite{Gjerloev:2012sdg}, with common temporal measurement resolution and synchronization, and (where relevant) are pre-processed in a common manner.

-The data product with which we will be primarily interested in this paper is their `low fidelity' dataset, which encompasses measurements made with 1-minute resolution, beginning in 1970~\cite{Gjerloev:2012sdg,SuperMAGwebsite}.
-The SuperMAG collaboration has also recently released a `high fidelity' dataset of measurements taken by $\mathcal{O}(100)$ stations with 1-second temporal resolution in the time-frame 2012--2020~\cite{SuperMAGwebsite}.
-We defer analysis of the 1-second resolution data to future work.
+The data product with which we will be primarily interested in this paper is their `low fidelity' dataset, which encompasses measurements made with one-minute resolution, beginning in 1970~\cite{Gjerloev:2012sdg,SuperMAGwebsite}.
+The SuperMAG Collaboration has also recently released a `high fidelity' dataset of measurements taken by $\mathcal{O}(100)$ stations with one-second temporal resolution in the time-frame 2012--2020~\cite{SuperMAGwebsite}.
+We defer analysis of the one-second resolution data to future work.